dubit/unity-http/README.md

 # unity-http

 ## What is it?
-The http system has a quick and easy API for making http requests within Unity.
+The Http system has a quick and easy API for making http requests within Unity.
 The Http instance will run the WebRequest coroutines for you so you dont have to create it per request.

 ## Features